-As we did last year we want to give you a little something so you can keep yourself extra motivated.
+Like last year, we want to give you a little something so you can keep yourself extra motivated.

-All through the month we will be uploading and sharing with you our favourite pics on our InstaStories, regardless of the project they belong.
-And by the end of the month, Drisual and I choose our favourite project and we’ll share it on our Instagram and our blogs so they can reach more people.
-Moreover, by the end of the year we’ll choose the final winner!
-Whoever wins more projects all over the year will get his – her – favourite project printed.
+All through the month we will be uploading and sharing our favourite pics on our InstaStories, regardless of the project they belong to.
+And by the end of the month, Drisual and I will choose our favourite project and share it on our Instagram and our blogs so they can reach more people.
+At the end of the year we’ll choose the final winner!
+Whoever wins the most projects throughout the year will get their favourite project printed.

-As you can see the dynamics of the challenge is basically the same, we just change a bit the style and hashtag.
+As you can see the dynamics of the challenge are basically the same, we have just changed the style a bit and hashtag.

 We will be writing posts with tips, advice, information and some mood boards to help you and keep you inspired.
-So don’t forget to suscribe to the newsletter!
+So don’t forget to subscribe to the newsletter!

 See ya in #Drucky19!